Avrom Ber Gotlober: Work

 Gottlober was a prolific writer and one of the foremost of modern Hebrew poets.
 The first collection of his poems, which was entitled Pirḥe ha-Aviv, appeared in Yozefov in 1836.
 A second collection, entitled Ha-Nitzanim (Vilna, 1850), was followed by Anaf Etz Avot, three poems, on the death of Nicholas I of Russia, on the peace of 1856, and on the coronation of Alexander II, respectively (Vilna, 1858).
 Soon afterward he visited Austria, where he published Shir ha-Shirim, a translation of a Passover sermon delivered by Adolf Jellinek (Lemberg, 1861), and Mi-Mitzrayim, a translation of Ludwig August von Frankl's account of his travels in the Middle East, with an appendix by Max Letteris (Vienna, 1862).

 Gottlober's next important work was the Bikoret le-Toledot ha-Kara'im, a critical investigation of the history of the Karaites, with notes by Abraham Firkovich (Vilna, 1865).
 In the same year were published his Yerushalayim, a translation of Mendelssohn's Jerusalem, with an introduction, and his allegorical drama Tif'eret li-Bene Binah (Zhitomir, 1867), modeled after Moshe Chaim Luzzatto's La-Yesharim Tehillah.

 His Iggeret Tza'ar Ba'ale Ḥayyim (Zhitomir, 1868) is a polemic against Abraham Uri Kovner's critical work "Ḥeker Dabar."
 Gottlober's Toledot ha-Kabbalah veha-Ḥasidut (Zhitomir, 1869), which purports to be a history of Kabbalah and of Hasidism, is only a diatribe against Kabbalah in which the history of Ḥasidism is scarcely mentioned.
 He also wrote several short Hebrew novels, and translated Lessing's Nathan the Wise, to which he added a biography of the author (Vienna, 1874).

 Gottlober was the founder and editor of the Hebrew monthly Ha-Boker Or, to which some of the best contemporary writers contributed poems, articles, and stories.
 It had an interrupted existence of about seven years, first appearing in Lemberg (1876-1879) and then in Warsaw (1880–81), in which place also the last five numbers were issued in 1885–86.
 His most important contribution to this magazine was undoubtedly his autobiography Zikronot mi-Yeme Ne'urai, containing much material for the culture-history of the Jews of Russia, which was reprinted in book form at Warsaw, 1880–81.
 The last collection of his poems is entitled Kol Shire Mahalalel, 3 vols., Warsaw, 1890.

+Archives

+Manuscripta and correspondence of A. B. Gotlober are preserved at the Institute of Oriental Manuscripts of the Russian Academy of Sciences in St. Petersburg, Russia.